-Utility costs decreased by \$129,149 from FY 2019 to FY 2020.
-This can largely be attributed to COVID-19 related campus closures beginning in early spring of FY 2020.
-Supplies and materials and purchased services are significantly higher in FY 2020, primarily as a result of increased spending related to capital projects.
+Supplies and materials and purchased services decreased \$855,558 from FY 2020, primarily as a result of decreased spending related to capital projects.
 Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
 These fluctuations are to be expected.
-Depreciation expense is also primarily driven by capital activity, with the annual depreciation expense showing a significant increase in any year when a new building is placed in service.